aspose-pdf/Aspose.PDF-Documentation/en/java/working-with-facades/pdfconverter/merging-images/_index.md

 type: docs
 weight: 10
 url: /java/merge-images/
-description: This section explains how to merge Images, and it is possible to save in the Tiff format.
+description: Learn how to merge multiple images into a single PDF file using Aspose.PDF in Java for efficient image handling.
 lastmod: "2021-07-01"
 draft: false
 ---